Debbie Riggs Receives Kent State’s Presidential Award

 Riggs began her career at Kent State in 1996 as the administrative assistant with the Physical Therapist Assistant program and, in 2007, she moved into the assistant dean’s office as an administrative assistant there, as well.
 She holds a degree in information technology from the university.

-When presenting the award, President Warren noted Riggs’ extensive community outreach work on behalf of the university, as well as her work with Kent State students.
+When presenting the award, Dr. Warren noted Riggs’ extensive community outreach work on behalf of the university, as well as her work with Kent State students.
 Warren also pointed out that she received hundreds of nominations for these awards, but only seven such awards were presented across the Kent State system this year.

 Nominations for the award may come from peers, supervisors or other divisional leaders, faculty of students.
 The final decision resides with the president and each recipient receives a $1,500 award.

 Riggs was nominated by staff members from the Kent State East Liverpool PTA program.
 She was surprised by the presentation, given at a joint meeting with members of the Kent Ashtabula PTA program on the East Liverpool Campus.
 Joining them was Dr. David Dees, dean and chief administrative officer of the Columbiana County campuses, and Dr. Susan Rossi, assistant dean for the East Liverpool Campus.
-President Warren announced the award via a computer link up.
+Dr. Warren announced the award via a computer link up.

 “This is quite an honor and a recognition that is well-deserved,” Dees, said.
 “Congrats to Debbie!”